 Above: Alongside the Linsteadts’ path, cheerful pink and white clumps of Santa Barbara daisies signal that visitors are welcome.
 Photograph by Nicole Franzen for Gardenista.

-4. Elevated Garden
+4. Prairie Garden

 Photograph courtesy of Adam Woodruff & Associates.